My name is Brian Dixon. I research, lecture and design.Maps

-Since undertaking an MA in Communication Design at Central Saint Martins, the visual design of maps has become a strong focus in my work.
-Over the course of my study I developed a mapping method centred around the human experience of routes and rather than true geographic referencing.
-Following this method, the positioning of map symbols denotes the place a map-user can expect a feature to appear along a routeway as well as the orientation that the feature will be encountered at.
+Over the last number of years, the visual design of maps has become a strong focus in my work.
+In particular I focus on the development of mapping methods centring on the human experience of routes and rather than 'true' geographic referencing.
+Within such methods, the positioning of map symbols denotes the place a map-user can expect a feature to appear along a routeway as well as the orientation that the feature will be encountered at.
 (Please see the work section for further details.)

 ‘Light follows rivers/ I do too’.
 The lines are extracted from American beat writer Jack Kerouac’s ‘San Francisco Blues.’
 I read that poem, or at least long sections of it, in 2006 and found its themes of travel and life and experience resonant.